Sixstring982/tanenbaum/README.md

 > opam install ocaml-lsp-server ocamlformat utop
 ```

-> [!WARNING]
-> Be careful about sharing your answers if you choose to fork this repo on
-> GitHub!

 ## Configure authentication

 _Tanenbaum_ needs a session token from `adventofcode.com` in order to download